Taitranz/PySide6-Date-Range-Popover/docs/ARCHITECTURE_DECISIONS.md

 - **Decision:** Keep all selection logic in `date_range_popover.core.state_logic` and drive it via `DatePickerStateManager`.
-- **Why:** PyQt widgets are difficult to test in isolation.
+- **Why:** PySide widgets are difficult to test in isolation.
 Separating state transitions into a pure module enables deterministic unit tests and clears the path for future non-Qt frontends.
 - **Trade-offs:** Slightly more indirection inside coordinators, but it pays off